AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/cron-job-is-stuck-in-running-status.md

 ---
+description: This article provides a solution for when Adobe Commerce cron jobs do not finish executing and persist in a `running` status, which prevents other cron jobs from running.
+This can happen for a number of reasons, such as network issues, application crashes, redeployment issues.
+labels: Magento Commerce Cloud,stuck cron,troubleshooting,Adobe Commerce,cloud infrastructure
 title: Cron job is stuck in "running" status
-labels: Magento Commerce Cloud,stuck cron,troubleshooting,Adobe Commerce,cloud infrastructure
 ---

+# Cron job is stuck in "running" status

 This article provides a solution for when Adobe Commerce cron jobs do not finish executing and persist in a `running` status, which prevents other cron jobs from running.
 This can happen for a number of reasons, such as network issues, application crashes, redeployment issues.